EUR/USD: Signs of recovery – Commerzbank

-According to Karen Jones, analyst at Commerzbank, EUR/USD pair is starting to recover from just above some strong supports offered by the base of the weekly channel at 1.0899 currently.
+According to Karen Jones, analyst at Commerzbank, EUR/USD continues to recover from just above some strong supports offered initially by the base of the weekly channel at 1.0899 currently.

 Key Quotes